Volume 2: The Last Days—Chapter 24

 By the way, have you ever noticed the undying connection between Chinese culture and dragons?
 The Chinese have been known to refer to themselves as Lung Tic Chuan Ren, or “descendants of the dragon.”
 This is the outgrowth of a legend that the Huang Di (Yellow Emperor) used a serpent in his coat of arms, and whenever he conquered a neighboring tribe, he would incorporate the defeated enemy’s symbol into his own.
 This explains why the dragon is said to have the head of camel, the face of a qilin (a deer-like mythical creature with a body of fire), the eyes of a demon, the ears of a cow, the antlers of a stag, the neck of a snake, the belly of a clam, and the claws of an eagle on the feet a tiger.
 The whole thing is supposedly covered with 117 scales from a carp.
 If you’re attuned to clues of its satanic identity, it gets even more interesting: the dragon is said to be able to fly through the sky.
 (Does the phrase “prince of the power of the air” ring any bells?)
 The dragon is also associated with weather and water—he is the bringer of rain.
 The three and a half year drought during the great Tribulation, therefore, is quite possibly sent by Yahweh (in part) to prove that the dragon has no real power.
 Chinese dragons are said to be able to transform their shape and size, and they are invariably pictured in association with a flaming pearl, which I take to be a permutation of Luciferian sun worship—the symbology is identical.
 This “pearl” is supposedly what gives the dragon his ability to ascend to heaven.

 Anyway, we were talking about the demon-led Chinese army of Revelation 16.
-They’ve been waging war on greater Asia, and in the process, they’ve killed over 1.7 billion people.
+They’ve been waging war on greater Asia, and in the process, they’ve killed some two billion people.
 Now the unholy trinity is beckoning them to come west—to the land of Israel—to face one final foe.
 The Eastern Horde won’t have to face this dangerous enemy alone, however.
 Virtually every nation on earth who can put together a fighting force is summoned by the Antichrist, via his one-world government, to join the fight—and they all answer the call.
 It’s a coalition the likes of which the elder President Bush could only have dreamed in 1991.
 Actually, the first Gulf War will serve nicely as a prototype for the build-up: the nations of the earth will rise up in unified rage against a common foe.
 Of course, after the horrendous carnage of the past seven years, convincing the world that they all of a sudden have a common all-powerful enemy to fight might be a bit difficult.
 But three frog-like demons help to deliver the message, showing signs and wonders to the “kings of the earth,” persuading them that the threat is real.
 Ribbit.

 Yahweh is anticipating this last confrontation as well, commanding the Euphrates to dry up so that the mighty Eastern army may advance without hindrance.
 Nothing must stand in the way of their “glorious destiny.”
 Do the armies of the earth know Who they’re taking on?
 Will the demon-frogs croak out anything resembling the truth?
 Don’t bet on it; they’re working for the father of lies.
 I would be extremely surprised if they said something like, You must come to Israel with your army because Yahshua, the risen Son of Almighty God—Yahweh in the flesh—is about to return to earth to reign in glory, just like the Jewish and Christian scriptures said He would.
 So we’ve gotta stop Him!
 It’s a long shot, but if we put together a big enough coalition, we might be able to persuade Him to go away.
 What do you say?
 Are you with us?